 2. Give Yourself a Daily Word Count

 Some days, no matter how complete your character profile is or how detailed your outline is, you will get stuck as a writer.
-But there’s no better way to get around this than holding yourself to a daily word count.
+And, there’s no better way to get around this than holding yourself to a daily word count.

-If one part of the story wasn’t flowing, then I’d just move on to another part.
+If one part of the story wasn’t flowing, then I’d just move on to another part!

 As a writer, one thing you’ll learn is that there’s no substitute for just sitting…

 Butt.
 In.
 Chair.
 And.
 Writing.